semihcanturk/mesh_CNN/README.md

 </div>

 **Figure 1A** demonstrates the spatiotemporal nature of the data: Each vertex has a position in 3D space and is connected to neighbor vertices via edges, and also contains a vector of 284 consecutive fMRI activation values that change over time.
-It also includes information about the HCP experiment procedure; the activation over time plot shows when the cues are given to the subjects, and which body part was moved with each cue**.** **Figure 1A** is then connected to **Figure 1B** by showing how a H second window is translated into a tensor dimension. **1B** also visualizes the tensor operations in the convolution layer, while **Figure 2A** illustrates the implementation of this tensorization process in detail. **Figure 1C t**hen displays the high-level architecture of the mCNN, which is very similar to that of a conventional CNN.
+It also includes information about the HCP experiment procedure; the activation over time plot shows when the cues are given to the subjects, and which body part was moved with each cue. **Figure 1A** is then connected to **Figure 1B** by showing how a H second window is translated into a tensor dimension. **1B** also visualizes the tensor operations in the convolution layer, while **Figure 2A** illustrates the implementation of this tensorization process in detail. **Figure 1C** then displays the high-level architecture of the mCNN, which is very similar to that of a conventional CNN.

 #### 3.1.2.
 Pooling Layer